Jenova-Framework/Jenova-Runtime/ReadMe.md

 pip install requests py7zr colored
 ```

+>  Full information and a detailed usage guide for the build system can be found [here](https://jenova-framework.github.io/docs/pages/Advanced/Build-Guide).

 ## Open Source vs Proprietary

 While the public source code of Jenova is ~90% identical to the proprietary version, a few specific features have been removed or disabled.
 ### These changes include :
 - **Jenova Emulator Connector** is removed and will be made available later as an addon in the Package Manager.